Chymyst/chymyst-core/doc/joinrun.md

 # Version history

+- 0.0.10 Static checks for livelock and deadlock in reactions, with both compile-time errors and run-time errors.

 - 0.0.9 Macros for static analysis of reactions; unrestricted pattern-matching now available for molecule values.

 - 0.0.8 Add a timeout option for blocking molecules.
 Add `CachedPool` option.
 Tutorial text and ScalaDocs are almost finished.
 Minor cleanups and simplifications in the API.